Emergent Structured Representations Support Flexible In-Context Inference in Large Language Models: The Conceptual Subspace Causally Mediates Inference

-Subspace necessity and sufficiency were assessed via ablation and isolation (Fig.~\ref{fig:causality}d--e).
+Subspace necessity and sufficiency were assessed via ablation and isolation (Figure~\ref{fig:causality}d--e).
 Ablating the conceptual subspace produced a marked performance drop relative to the random baseline, with the largest effects around layers 44--45 and 77--78 (changes in log-probability exceeding 1), showing that removing this information disrupts inference.
 However, performance did not collapse entirely, indicating partial redundancy or compensatory pathways.
 Conversely, isolating the subspace was sufficient to maintain near-original performance across most layers, with degradation confined to the final layers.
 As the number of demonstrations increases, ablation effects became less pronounced, while isolation continued to preserve performance deeper in the model, suggesting a more robust reliance on the subspace as contextual information accumulates.

 Finally, for cross-context transfer, the causal mediation (CMA) score peaked around layer 44 (17.13 $\pm$ 0.90) and remained significant through layer 78 (10.36 $\pm$ 0.38), mirroring the layer-wise profile observed for query corruption.
 The effect increased with the number of demonstrations, closely approaching the same-context patch reference while substantially exceeding the random-subspace baseline.
-Together, these results indicate that the model progressively constructs and exploits a more stable, abstract conceptual subspace as contextual cues accumulate, which supports the generalization of relational structures across contexts.
-These effects were noticeably more pronounced in larger models such as Llama-3.1~70B (Appendix~\ref{si:results-causality}), suggesting that increased scale and compute facilitate the emergence and utilization of such abstract representations for approximating in-context inference.
+Together, these results indicate that the model progressively constructs and exploits a more stable, abstract conceptual subspace as contextual cues accumulate, which supports the generalization of relational structure across contexts.
+Comparable effects were observed across a broader set of inference tasks (Appendix~\ref{si:results-task-generality}) and were noticeably more pronounced in larger models such as Llama-3.1~70B (Appendix~\ref{si:results-causality}), suggesting that increased scale and compute facilitate the emergence and utilization of such abstract representations for approximating in-context inference.